lab1092/blender-manual_ja/manual/modeling/meshes/selecting/basics.rst

 Rectangular region (Border select)
 ----------------------------------

-:guilabel:`Border Select` is available in either :guilabel:`Edit mode` or :guilabel:`Object` mode.
+*Border Select* is available in either *Edit mode* or *Object* mode.
 To activate the tool use the :kbd:`B`.
-Use :guilabel:`Border Select` to select a group of objects by drawing a rectangle while holding down :kbd:`lmb`.
+Use *Border Select* to select a group of objects by drawing a rectangle while holding down :kbd:`LMB`.
 In doing this you will select all objects that lie within or touch this rectangle.
 If any object that was last active appears in the group it will become selected *and* active.

 +-------------------------------------------------------------------------+-------------------------------------------------------------------------+-------------------------------------------------------------------------+